funfungho/abzLinux/the_linux_command_line/07_expansion.md

     ```

 ### Backslash escape sequences
-- In addition to its role as the escape character, the backslash is used as part of a notation to represent certain special characters called control codes
+- In addition to its role as the escape character, the backslash is used as part of a notation to represent certain special characters called *control codes*
 - The idea behind this representation using the backslash originated in the C programming language and has been adopted by many others, including the shell
     - The first 32 characters in the ASCII coding scheme are used to transmit commands to Teletype-like devices
         - Some of these codes are familiar (tab, backspace, line feed, and carriage return), while others are not (null, end-of-transmission, and acknowledge)
-- Adding the `-e` option to echo will enable interpretation of escape sequences.
+- Adding the `-e` option to `echo` will enable interpretation of escape sequences.
 You can also place them inside `$' '`

     ```bash
+    # primitive timer
     # /a: Bell (an alert that causes the computer to beep)
     sleep 3; echo -e "Time's up\a"
     sleep 3; echo "Time's up" $'\a'